Yunnan Travel: The Rice Terraces of Yuanyang

 Day 4: YUANYANG RICE TERRACES - STONE FOREST OF LUNAN - KUNMING

-Continue via the newly constructed highway through an ever changing landscape towards Lunan and the nearby Stone Forest, where you arrive around lunch time.
+Continue through an ever changing landscape towards Lunan and the nearby Stone Forest, where you arrive around lunch time.

 In the afternoon you visit the Stone Forest.
 Years of rain and erosion left behind a bizarre and impressive landscape of limestone pillars which, with a little imagination, indeed resemble a Forest.
 You have a walk through the maze of paths and walkways leading through this natural wonderland.